Nursing Education & Health Science

 The Department of Nursing Education offers a Bachelor of Science with a major in nursing degree upon successful completion of its four-year professional nursing program.
 The graduate of this program is eligible to take the licensure examination (NCLEX-RN) to become a registered nurse.
-Registered Nurses can complete the B.S. major in nursing in the R.N. to B.S. program.
 The Bachelor of Science with a major in nursing degree is considered the entry level for professional nursing and serves as a foundation for career development and for graduate education in nursing.

 Transfer Scholarship Opportunities!

 KWU has a special, significant scholarship for transfer, non-activity Nursing students!
 For the junior cohort classes from Spring ’23 through Fall ’24 (to include Fall ’23 and Spring ’24), junior transfer students who qualify for admission and enter KWU with a 3.5 GPA or better are guaranteed $30,000 of institutional aid for the year!
 Have a 3.25 GPA and want a new place to learn?
 You are assured of $25,000!
 Have a 3.0 GPA?
 You are guaranteed $23,000!

 Please note that students are allowed to live off campus.